NTB profile photo

 Private Law Children, Injunction and Domestic Abuse

-Nathalie is instructed in cases involving child arrangement orders, parental responsibility, prohibited steps and specific issues, including relocation applications.
+Nathalie is frequently instructed in cases involving child arrangement orders, parental responsibility, prohibited steps and specific issues, including relocation applications and change of schools.
 Many of Nathalie’s cases involve allegations of domestic abuse, emotional, physical, sexual and financial abuse.
-Nathalie has a particular interest in complex cases of parental alienation and intractable contact disputes where the child may have suffered psychological harm as a result of the high levels of conflict.
+She has a particular interest in complex cases of parental alienation and intractable contact disputes where the child may have suffered psychological harm as a result of the high levels of conflict.

 Nathalie appears regularly in urgent hearings, FHDRAs, DRAs, review hearings, direction hearings, fact-finding hearings, final hearings, enforcement hearings and appeals.
 Nathalie has considerable experience of fact-finding hearings, she prepares extensively, utilises a forensic approach and leaves no stone unturned.